tino-kuptz/se-bus-ws/Readme.md

 ## Things to be aware of
 This project is still alpha.
-Everything SHOULD work already, but it not fully covered by tests.
+Everything SHOULD work already, but is not fully covered by tests yet.
 It's also not used live by me right now.

 Passing events from server to clients and the other way might involve security risks.